ImperialCardioGenetics/uORFs/5primeUTRannotator/README.md

 # 5' UTR annotator

-We have upgraded the plugin.
-Please check out https://github.com/ImperialCardioGenetics/UTRannotator
+We have upgraded this plugin.
+To use the new plugin, please go to https://github.com/ImperialCardioGenetics/UTRannotator

 ## Description